Key Takeaways

 Human sexuality is complicated.
 Attraction and arousal can vary so much from person to person, and there’s nothing wrong with having a strong libido or enjoying sex.
 But if you’re having trouble controlling your sexual urges and they are negatively impacting your life, it could be a sign of compulsive sexual behavior.
 Fortunately, you can learn to manage your behavior and nurture healthy sexual expression with the right support.

 At Rula, we make it easy to meet with a behavioral therapist through our convenient online platform.
-When you need support for your mental health, we invite you to use our platform to find an in-network therapist and schedule your first appointment as early as this week.
+When you need support for your mental health, we invite you to use our platform to find an in-network therapist and schedule your first appointment as soon as tomorrow.